By Heather Rhoades

 Composting Steer Manures

 Like cow manure, steer manure consists mostly of digested plant matter.
-Composting steer manures is easily accomplished and similar to other methods.
+Composting steer manure is easily accomplished and similar to other methods.
 Once dried, the manure is easy to work with and has little to no odor.
 Steer manure can be added to and mixed thoroughly with the compost pile to create a suitable fertilizer for the lawn and garden.
 Adequate temperatures will successfully kill off any unwanted bacteria that may present problems as well as weeds.
 Composting steer manure can also help eliminate the high salt content.

 With proper aging and composting steer manure makes an ideal fertilizer for lawn and gardens.
 Using steer manure for grass and vegetables can lead to greater soil quality and promote healthier plant growth.